Table of Contents

 If you suspect that your dog has a potential fracture, you'll still need to call your vet immediately.
 Without treatment, a fracture can develop an infection, set improperly or a piece of bone can break off and travel through your dog’s system.
 On the way to the vet, follow the same protocol as you would for a broken bone above.

-Every dog owner should be certified in CPR for dogs.
-Many organizations offer these classes online, but it’s best to attend one offered locally for hands on experience.
-You can find a course close to you located here.
+Every dog owner should be certified in, or at least know how to do CPR for dogs.
+If you actually want to get certified, many organizations offer these classes online and some of them are even free.
+However, it’s best to attend one offered locally for hands on experience.
+You can find a Red Cross course close to you located here.